icegoat9/keychain-lightstick-docs/docs/README.md

 the center is the [STM32C031](https://www.st.com/en/microcontrollers-microprocessors/stm32c031c4.html), a modern 32-bit very-low-cost (less than $1) microprocessor built from a few million transistors, which runs all the code.

-In some ways, this little chip has as much processing power as desktop computers from the 1990s... but also 100x to 1000x less power than a modern cell phone (with 12kB of memory, just enough to hold a few pages of text or 1% of a photo).
+In some ways, this little chip has as much processing power as desktop computers from the 1990s... but also 100x to 1000x less power than a modern cell phone, and just 12kB of memory, just enough to hold a few pages of text or 1% of a photo.

 ![](IMG_8473.JPG)